Skip to main content

 All Assignments will automatically be eligible for a 1-week extension, no questions asked.
 After this, further extensions will be granted by course staff on a case by case basis.
 Keep in mind that we will take into account your individual situations and may even adjust the course accordingly.

 Project 1 will have the same extension policy as assignments.
-There are no extensions for Project 2, as its due date buts up against the end of the course.
+There are no extensions for Project 2, as its due date butts up against the end of the course.

 Course staff reserves the right to make these policies more lenient for individual students or for the class as a whole in extenuating circumstances, but will not make these policies more strict.